BrendanGillow/projects/README.md

 2. News Site (Done with LAMP Stack:Linux, Apache, PHP, MySQL) <br>
     <t>Users can make an account allowing them to post stories and comment on stories as well as edit and delete their past stories and comments. </t>

-3. File Sharing Site Linux, Apache, PHP <br>
+3. File Sharing Site (Done with Linux, Apache, PHP) <br>
  <t> Supports file upload, viewing, download, deletion and the ability to control visibility for other users
+   <h10>Was completed as a part of CSE 330.
+I cannot post code due to course policy</h10>
    </t>